kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]  Use any of the instance endpoints for the selected three nodes.
 - [ ]  Use the reader endpoint to automatically distribute the read-only workloa-

-### A company has a well-architected application that streams audio data by using UDP in the AWS Cloud.
-The company hosts the application in the eu-central-1 Region.
+### A company has a well-architected application that streams audio data by using UDP in the AWS Clou- [ ]  The company hosts the application in the eu-central-1 Region.
 The company plans to offer services to North American users.
 A solutions architect must improve application network performance for the North American users.
 Which of the following is the MOST cost-effective solution?

 - [x] Create an AWS Global Accelerator standard accelerator with an endpoint group in eu-central-1.
 - [ ] Use AWS CloudFormation to deploy additional application infrastructure in the us-east-1 Region and the us-west-1 Region.